Editing is a systematic process: finding flaws and fixing them.

 The other four underlined words are spelling errors:

 This is not recognised as a word and various alternatives are offered.
-I decide to delete the words ‘for today’s diarised entries’!
+I decided to delete the words ‘for today’s diarised entries’!

 Alternatives are offered including ‘handbook’ but I need to break it into two words: hard book.